5 Essential Ingredients for Customer-Centric Marketing

 Be prepared to react

 A crucial final part of customer-centric marketing is about reacting not just to your customers’ immediate needs, but to the changing desires and circumstances of their existence.
 Some brands are lucky enough to grow with customers through their own life cycle.
-But can you honestly say that your attitude as a teenager is the same as that of your working professional life?
+But can you honestly say that your attitude as a teenager is the same as that of your adult professional life?

 We’ve said it already, but this is all about relationships.
 Relationships evolve, which means understanding and reacting to changes in those around you.
 With the right structures in place to understand your customer, you should have the understanding that allows you to evolve and meet that need.